 To diagnose disc degeneration, a surgeon can inject a contrast dye into the body of the disc (see “What Is Degenerative Disc Disease” above).
 The dye allows him or her to visualize needle placement and gauge the health of the disc by assessing its size, shape, and anatomic integrity.
 About 0.5 to 2.5 mL of solution can be injected into a normal disk without causing pain.
 If the patient continues to have no pain response when a higher volume of solution is injected, it means the disc has a low water content, an indication of disease.
 7 If injection of more solution reproduces the patient’s pain, it shows that the pain originates at that level.

 How is Degenerative Disc Disease Treated?

-Treatment of DDD begins with physical therapy and nonopioid medications, progressing to prescription pain medication and other interventions as needed.
+Treatment of DDD begins with conservative treatments like physical therapy and nonopioid medications, progressing to prescription pain medication and other interventions as needed.